nurdamiron/women_safety/README.md

-# README: Women's Networking App for Emergency Situations
+# Women's Networking App for Emergency Situations

 Highlighted in yellow - Technical specifications required for MVP at hackathon Not highlighted in yellow - Technical specifications for the full version of the app